Kitaaiki: Climate

 The village has a humid continental climate characterized by hot and humid summers, and cold winters (Köppen climate classification Dfb).
 The average annual temperature in Kitaaiki is 7.5 °C. The average annual rainfall is 1513 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 20.2 °C, and lowest in January, at around −4.7 °C.

 Demographics

 Per Japanese census data, the population of Kitaaiki has decreased over the past 70 years and is now less than a third of what it was in 1950.

 History

 The area of present-day Kataaiki was part of ancient Shinano Province, and was mentioned in Muromachi period records.
 The present village of Kitaaiki was created with the establishment of the modern municipalities system on April 1, 1889.

 Education

 Kitaaiki has one public elementary school operated by the village government.
 The village shares a public middle school with neighboring Minamiaika.
 The village does not have a high school.

+Tourism

+The forest mountains have made Kitaaiki an isolated rural village.
+Kitaaiki is known for its cool and pleasant mountain climate and tourists come to the village to escape the summer heat.